Tools & checklists

 - Confirm insurance requirements (some lenders require proof before closing).

-- Book utilities setup and address changes.
+- Confirm utilities setup, move date, and address changes.

 First week after possession